benc's blog

 Great place to take WW2 buffs/men.

-Per the name, this museum mostly focused on East Asian art but it does not limit itself by time period.
-Their contemporary art is the standout in my opinion - don't miss the Yang Yongliang exhibit - he blends traditional Chinese landscape paintings with contemporary cityscapes in a way that quite appeals to my taste.
+Per the name, this museum mostly focuses on East Asian art but it does not temporally limit itself.
+Their contemporary art is the standout in my opinion.
+Don't miss the Yang Yongliang exhibit: he blends traditional Chinese landscape paintings with contemporary cityscapes in a way that quite appeals to my taste.

-The South Asian artifacts they have are lovely.
+The few South Asian artifacts they have are lovely.

 Cahokia Museum - Collinsville, IL (next to St. Louis)